colorado-code-for-communities/denver_streets/README.md

 GET: `/closures`

-Returns a list of current closures.
+Returns a list of current closings.

+GET: `/closures?on_date=YYYY-MM-DD`

+Returns a list of street closings on specific date

 GET: `/closures?current_location=??&radius=1`

-Returns all closures within a radius in miles (default radius will be equal to 1).
+Returns all closings within a radius in miles (default radius will be equal to 1).

 Development
 ==============